How To: 12 New Home Screen Features iOS 18 and iPadOS 18 Has for Your iPhone or iPad

 With iOS 18 and iPadOS 18, we can finally place an app icon, folder, or widget anywhere on the Home Screen.
 For example, you could place apps closer to the bottom for easier access or frame them around the subject of a photo wallpaper.
 Icons and widgets no longer have to obstruct important details in your backgrounds, like a pet's face or the sun setting.
 You can move everything around to work with your wallpaper.

-2. Dark Mode for Icons, Widgets, and More
+2. Dark Mode Works for Icons, Widgets, and More

-On iOS 17 and iPadOS 17, your Home Screen won't change much or at all when you turn on Dark Mode.
-That's changing with iOS 18 and iPadOS 18.
+On iOS 17 and iPadOS 17, the Home Screen doesn't change much or at all when Dark Mode is turned on.
+That changes with iOS 18 and iPadOS 18.
 Whether Dark Mode is automatically or manually turned on, it can darken app icons, folders, and widgets on your Home Screen, along with the wallpaper and dock.
 You can even set Dark Mode to work with the Home Screen even when the system-wide Dark Mode is off.

 On past iOS and iPadOS versions, you could dim or not dim adaptive wallpapers when in Dark Mode.
 That option returns in the new "Customize" menu, which appears in a nonmodal sheet at the bottom.
 When "Dark" is selected, tap the sun icon in the corner to dim or not dim the wallpaper.